 For more information about preventive measures recommended in Sweden, please visit the FAQ page of the Public Health Agency of Sweden.

-The Swedish government has introduced an entry ban to Sweden from the UK and Denmark, due to the new variant of the SARS-Cov-2 virus.
-The entry ban applies from 22 December 2020 until 21 January 2021 or until further notice.
+The Swedish government has introduced an entry ban to Sweden from the UK, Denmark, and Norway, due to the new variant of the SARS-Cov-2 virus.
+The entry ban applies until further notice.

 Stricter national regulations

-Since 14 December, stricter national regulations and general advice apply in Stockholm and Sweden.
+Stricter national regulations and general advice apply in Stockholm and Sweden.
 Everyone has an obligation to prevent the spread of COVID-19.
-You are obliged to:
+You are obligated to:

 - Stay at home if you have symptoms of COVID-19.

 - Limit new close contacts.
-Only socialize with people you usually meet and ideally outdoors.
+Only socialize with people you usually meet and preferably outdoors.